GEOS-ESM/MAPL/tutorial/mapl_tutorials/parent_one_child_import_via_extdata/README.md

-# Tutorial 5 - Simple Hierarchy with one child and uisng ExtData
+# Tutorial 5 - Simple Hierarchy with one child and using ExtData
-In this tutorial we take things a step further and now create a MAPL hierachy of a parent and one child.
+In this tutorial we take things a step further and now create a MAPL hierarchy of a parent and one child.
 This time we use component BBB as the child.
-Please besure you understand everything in the previous before moving on to this one.
+Please be sure you understand everything in the previous tutorial before moving on to this one.

 Note the code for the gridded component used by this tutorial can be found here: